 Any breed can produce an aggressive puppy

 It is your responsibility to be open-minded when you see a problem.
-That means taking immediate and appropriate action, at any sign of aggression.
+That means taking immediate and appropriate action at any sign of aggression.

-There could be medical issues, there could be genetic issues, or there may be other pressing matters that need to be dealt with as soon as possible.
+There could be medical issues, genetic issues, or other pressing matters that need to be dealt with as soon as possible.
 The longer you wait, the harder it could be to correct.
 A vet is an expert who can help you tame any aggressive tendencies you may discover.

 Watch your puppy’s behavior around areas where there is food.
 Early signs of aggression in puppies include being possessive over toys and food.